 - makes sure to message or call a peer or senior if they are unable to adequately solve the problem, or if they are unsure about the severity or resolution.
 When in doubt, the founders should be messaged, then called if they do not respond.
 Hence, the primary person on call makes sure to have their current contact info.

-- is compensated with 150% their hourly rate for time they had to work outside office hours, rounded up to the nearest half-hour per incident.
+- is compensated with 150% their hourly rate for time they had to work outside their office hours (such to be reasonably determined by the engineer), rounded up to the nearest half-hour per incident.
 Potential travel time to the workstation counts as working hours.
 Up to $200 in lost expenses are reimbursable (you had to abort a dinner)

 - is compensated with 20% free time during office hours in the week that they had to be available, even if they did not receive a single pager